 Waterbrushes are not necessary, but I wanted to talk about them here.

 Waterbrushes hold water in the handle, making them great for creating on the go.
-The brush is a little stiffer than a normal paintbrush, so they're great for lettering.
+The brush is slightly stiffer than a normal paintbrush, so they’re great for lettering.

-Since the brush is a bit stiffer, I don't love them for normal watercolor use.
-I would skip them unless you're into lettering or if you travel a lot.
+Since the brush is stiffer, I don’t love them for normal watercolor use.
+I would skip them unless you’re into lettering or if you travel a lot.

 Paintbrush Care